base/commerce-payments/docs/Capture.md

 - **Processing fees**: Automatically calculates and distributes fees to the specified recipient
 - **Updating payment state**: Converts capturable amount to refundable amount
 - **Enabling partial settlement**: Allows capturing authorized funds in multiple increments
-- **Maintaining merchant guarantees**: Ensures authorized funds are always available for capture
+- **Maintaining merchant guarantees**: Ensures authorized funds are available for capture until expiry

 ## How It Works